This exercise uses PDAL to classify ground returns using the Simple Morphological Filter (SMRF) technique.

 There’s noise underneath the main surface that will cause us trouble when we generate a terrain surface.

 We do not yet have a satisfactory surface for generating a DTM.
 When we visualize the output of this ground operation, we notice there’s still some noise.
-We can stack the call to PMF with a call to a the filters.outlier technique we learned about in denoising.
+We can stack the call to SMRF with a call to a the filters.outlier technique we learned about in Removing noise.

-- Let us start by removing the non-ground data:
+Let us start by removing the non-ground data to just view the ground data:

 In this invocation, we have more control over the process.
 First the outlier